 Mountain View is a very small town located in the state of Hawaii.
 With a population of 4,121 people and two constituent neighborhoods, Mountain View is the 32nd largest community in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mountain View is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mountain View is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Mountain View who work in office and administrative support (17.53%), teaching (11.87%), and maintenance occupations (11.01%).
+Unlike some towns, Mountain View isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mountain View are a mix of both white- and blue-collar jobs.
+Overall, Mountain View is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Mountain View who work in office and administrative support (22.28%), teaching (9.87%), and maintenance occupations (8.69%).

-The per capita income in Mountain View in 2010 was $20,761, which is lower middle income relative to Hawaii and the nation.
-This equates to an annual income of $83,044 for a family of four.
-Mountain View also has one of the higher rates of people living in poverty in the nation, with 34.58% of its population below the federal poverty line.
+The per capita income in Mountain View in 2010 was $21,526, which is lower middle income relative to Hawaii and the nation.
+This equates to an annual income of $86,104 for a family of four.
+However, Mountain View contains both very wealthy and poor people as well.
+Mountain View also has one of the higher rates of people living in poverty in the nation, with 34.90% of its population below the federal poverty line.

 Mountain View is an extremely ethnically-diverse town.
 The people who call Mountain View home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mountain View residents report their race to be Native Hawaiian, followed by White.
-Mountain View also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.28% of the town’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Mountain View, accounting for 26.75% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Mountain View residents report their race to be White, followed by Asian.
 Important ancestries of people in Mountain View include Irish, Portuguese, English, and Scottish.

 The most common language spoken in Mountain View is English.
 Other important languages spoken here include Tagalog and Vietnamese.